There are 2 different forms of this argument:

 The argument is roughly "any program that's going to interface with code from other languages must speak the C ABI, and providing such an ABI from a high-level language is a cost - you must write extra, unidiomatic code".

-This is a valid issue, but is mostly only relevant for libraries, not applications.
+This is a valid issue, but is mostly relevant for libraries, not applications.
 Application code is not going to be used from another language.
+And with languages like Zig, the Abiopause is pretty thin.
+I wrote a Wayland client in Zig using libwayland-client directly and it wasn't that bad.

 Other compiled languages are fast, and for most things, the difference between a fast language and a very fast language is just not a priority.
 After all, it probably could be even faster if you wrote it in assembly, but I don't see many people doing that, even for performance-critical things like OS kernels.